Fran Drescher: Fighting For Actors And Against AI

 Fran Drescher

 Fran Drescher moved on quickly from Saturday Night Fever, jumped into American Hot Wax, and then The Hollywood Knights.
 These were big movies in the late ‘70s and early ‘80s.
-She was also seen in Ragtime, which happened to be legendary actor James Cagney’s final performance.
+She was also seen in Ragtime, which happened to be the final performance of legendary actor James Cagney.

 As time went on for Fran Drescher and the roles continued to pile up, a theme was beginning to take shape: Comedy.
 She started finding roles in movies such as Doctor Detroit, This is Spinal Tap, The Big Picture, and UHF.